• Skip to primary navigation

 Do you know how much they will charge you for replacing the battery 2 years later?

-You have no answer, Samsung has no answer.
+You have no answer.
+Samsung has no answer.
 Nobody has the answer.
-Maybe, the part is always out of stock and they will suggest you buy a newly released Galaxy Note 7.
+Maybe the part is always out of stock, and they will suggest you buy a newly released Galaxy Note 7.

-Of course, the non-removable battery is due to glass back cover design.
+Of course, the non-removable battery is due to the glass back cover design.
 It is hard to design a removable glass back cover.

-So, the question is whether the glass is a good choice over plastic as in previous Galaxy Note devices.
+So, the question is whether the glass is a good choice over plastic, as in previous Galaxy Note devices.

 If you try Motorola or Nokia phones, you will know plastic is not created equally.
 Motorola even shows us you can customize your $180 Moto G with all-plastic construction.

-The reality is that Samsung made another wrong decision to go to glass for the back cover, instead of using better plastics.
+The reality is that Samsung made another wrong decision to go to glass for the back cover instead of using better plastics.

 Metal is not a good option if wireless charging is needed.